nus-course-projects/cs5340-uncertainty-modelling/README.md

 pip install poetry
 ```

-Then, install the project dependencies
+Then, install the project dependencies (Check below about Cuda before doing this)
 ```shell
 poetry install
 ```